martin-ueding/geo-activity-playground/docs/directory-layout.md

 # Output

 - `Heatmaps`: Will contain heatmap images generated from the data.
+They will be called like `Cluster-1.png` with increasing numbers.
+When one re-generates the heatmaps, the old files will be deleted to make sure that even if the numbers of clusters has been reduced there are no old files remaining.

 # Cache